TayRoy/tayroy.github.io/index.markdown

 ## Education

+### Computer Science Major, University of Manitoba
+- Currently enrolled in undergrad with graduation set for Winter 2023.

 ### High School Diploma, College Beliveau
 - Awarded thrice Certificate of Excellence for academic performance
 - Awarded the University of Manitoba Hogg Centennial Entrance Scholarship for academic excellence